zer2/fantasy-basketball-optimizer/about/turnovers.md

 ## 2. The second argument: players need to play

-Another possible argument for downweighting turnovers, specifically for Most Categories, is that if you are going to win most categories your players will have to play a lot and therefore you will probably lose turnovers anyway, so it does not make sense to invest in them.
-This argument does make some sense, and can be analyzed mathematically.
+Another argument for downweighting turnovers, specifically for Most Categories, is that if you are going to win most categories your players will have to play a lot and therefore you will probably lose turnovers anyway, so it does not make sense to invest in them.

 Correlation is a measure of how related two metrics are.
 When two metrics tend to be either both high or both low, they are highly correlated.
 When they tend to be either high/low or low/high, they are negatively correlated. when they are totally unrelated, they are uncorrelated, or have a correlation of zero.